loddar/ajunit-examples/quick-setup/README.md

 Override method _execute()_.

-NOW you're done!
+**NOW you're done!
 No more "ajUnit - Setup Error: ..."!
-You can start developing your aspect - sorry I mean your pointcut :-)
+You can start developing your aspect - Sorry, I mean your pointcut :-)**

 You got an test failure (not an ajUnit setup error):